mozq/picto/README.md

 ### for Windows
 1. Install [Java Runtime Environment](https://java.com/ja/download/), if it is not installed.
-2. Download Zip file 'Picto-X.X.X-win.zip' from [here](https://bintray.com/mozq/generic/picto/_latestVersion).
+2. Download Zip file 'picto-X.X.X-win.zip' from [here](https://mozq.github.io/picto/).
 (X.X.X is a version)
 3. Unzip and copy Picto.exe to any folder.
 4. Execute Picto.exe to start.

 ### for other OS
 1. Install [Java Runtime Environment](https://java.com/ja/download/), if it is not installed.
-2. Download JAR file 'Picto-X.X.X-all.jar' from [here](https://bintray.com/mozq/generic/picto/_latestVersion).
+2. Download JAR file 'picto-X.X.X-all.jar' from [here](https://mozq.github.io/picto/).
 (X.X.X is a version)
 3. Copy JAR file to any folder.
-4. Execute JAR file like `java -jar Picto-X.X.X-all.jar`.
+4. Execute JAR file like `java -jar picto-X.X.X-all.jar`.

 ## Uninstallation